CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-collections.md

-# REST API: adding a collection to a database
+# REST API: POST database collection

 A collection is similar to a second layer within the database.
 To add such a collection to an existing database you can send an HTTP POST request to